 You'll want to keep these Skillet Steak Fajita Salads on your radar for a quick, easy and healthy meal to whip up in no time!

-It’s spring, the sun is shining (most of the time) and I’m so ready for warmer weather!
-I’m not going to count my eggs and get excited too quickly because, let’s be honest, I live in Portland.
-But I’m getting restless.
+It's spring, the sun is shining (most of the time) and I'm so ready for warmer weather, so I'm making salad.
+Skillet Steak Fajita Salads, to be exact.
+I'm not going to count my eggs and get excited too quickly about the warm weather because, let's be honest, I live in Portland.
+But I'm getting restless.
 Do you watch Portlandia?
 This clip kind of sums it up in the most exaggerated way.